dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA4701.md

 47-9

-since ∆x is small and since the only part of P which changes is the excesspressure Pe.
+since ∆x is small and since the only part of P which changes is the excess pressure Pe.
 We now have III:

-∂2χ∂t2
+∂2χ ∂t2

 ρ0

-= − ∂Pe∂x
+= − ∂Pe ∂x

 ,